 The financial statements are presented in Ringgit Malaysia ("RM") which is the Company's functional currency.

-2.4 Adoption of New and Revised MFRSs, Amendments/Improvements to MFRSs, and IC Interpretations ("IC Int")
+2.4 Adoption of Amendments and IC Interpretations ("IC Int")

 The Group and the Company have consistently applied the accounting policies set out in Note 3 to the financial statements to all periods presented in these financial statements.